NoVA 8U House Program Overview

 NoVA 8U House Program Specifics

-The NoVA Ice Dogs expect to field ten 8U House teams in two different divisions during the season.
+The NoVA Ice Dogs are fielding ten 8U House teams in two different divisions during the season.
 The season runs from late August to the end of February.
-Four teams will participate in the Metropolitan Division and six teams in the Atlantic Division.
-The Metropolitan Division generally will be comprised of older, more experienced players, including the NoVA 8U Travel players.
-The Atlantic Division will be comprised of younger and less experienced players, including players rising from the Club’s Learn To Play Program.
-The division in which a player will play during the season will be determined following 8U evaluation practices, which take place at the beginning of the season.
+Four teams compete in the Metropolitan Division and six teams in the Atlantic Division.
+The Metropolitan Division is comprised of older, more experienced players, including the NoVA 8U Travel players.
+The Atlantic Division is comprised of younger and less experienced players, including players rising from the Club’s Learn To Play Program.
+House evaluations take place in early September to determine the division to which players are initially assigned.
 During the first few weeks of the season, players may be assigned to different teams and different divisions as coaches attempt to create balanced teams and place players in the division that provides them with the best opportunity to improve their skills.

-The coaches and evaluators will assign a player to either the Metropolitan or Atlantic Division based on which division would provide that player with the best opportunity to develop his or her skills.
-The goals are to ensure that players receive the most appropriate age-level and skill-level instruction, to maximize the number of “touches” on the puck the player will experience in practice and games, and to provide the optimum game and practice environment for that player not only to develop his or her hockey skills, but also to have fun and enjoy the game of hockey.
+The coaches and evaluators assign players to either the Metropolitan or Atlantic Division based on which division will provide all players with the best opportunity to develop their skills.
+The goals are to ensure that players receive the most appropriate age and skill-level instruction and competition, to maximize the number of "puck touches” they experiences in practice and games, and to ensure they have fun and enjoy the game of hockey.

 Every Saturday morning in two different ice slots, Metropolitan Division players and Atlantic Division players will practice independent of each other.
 One of the Divisions will practice Sunday morning, while the other division will have games.
 The Sunday game and practice schedule will alternate each week.
-Practices generally will be station-based and follow USA Hockey’s American Development Model (ADM), as players will rotate through stations with players of similar skill and experience.
+Practices will be station-based and follow USA Hockey’s American Development Model (ADM), with players rotating through stations with players of similar skill and experience.